parallelmicroscopy/RAP-software/README.md

 Ensure that <b> python, pip, node,</b> and <b> npm </b> are all configured to be on your path (i.e. callable from the command line).

-You may also need a text or code editor (e.g. vscode, or texpad: https://www.textpad.com/home for PCs)
+You may also need a text or code editor (e.g. vscode, or texpad: https://www.textpad.com/home for PCs).

 ### Download the software
 Either: